 Calls to action should be aligned with the consumer journey.
-Appropriate and well-timed CTAs direct users to the preferred point in the consumer journey.
+Appropriate and well-timed CTAs direct users to the best next step on their care path.

 Test and learn.
 Send emails on different days of the week and at different times to reach new audiences.
 Consider resending the message three days later to those who did not open it.

 Most importantly, remember that guiding healthcare consumers from engagement to conversion requires multiple touchpoints over a period of time.
-Email is just one of many tactics that can be combined to create an effective funnel marketing in digital advertising strategy.
+While highly effective, email is just one of many tactics that can be combined to create an effective funnel marketing in digital advertising strategy.

 What about healthcare email marketing to engage patients?